Participants at the symposium

 Talks will be limited to 12 minutes plus 3 minutes for questions.
 Posters must be of reasonable size - 3 to 4 feet - and be capable of being attached to the walls without damaging them.
 Abstracts of the talks and posters (250 words) will be published in the TEA newsletter Ontario Insects.

-Deadline for applying to participate at the next symposium will be in early March.
+Deadline for applying to participate at the next symposium is March 9, 2020.

 The TEA also offers a $800 research award for students.